SENG637-Group14/ensf637-a3/seng637-a3-REPORT-Group14.md

 - **Lack of Customization:** The tool does not offer options to generate custom reports based on specific coverage needs.
 - **Limited Outside Eclipse:** Since it is designed primarily for Eclipse, it does not integrate as well with other IDEs or testing environments.

-**Conclusion**
-Despite its limitations, EclEmma proved to be the most practical choice for our testing needs.
+In conclusion, despite its limitations, EclEmma proved to be the most practical choice for our testing needs.
 The ease of use and real-time feedback outweighed the drawbacks, allowing our team to efficiently assess and refine our test cases.
 To compensate for the missing condition coverage, we used instruction coverage as a substitute and ensured our test cases were robust enough to cover a wide range of logical conditions.
 Ultimately, our approach balanced practicality and accuracy, enabling us to achieve the required code coverage goals.

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

-Text…
+In this assignment, our team carefully considered the benefits and trade-offs of requirements-based test generation and coverage-based test generation to ensure a well-rounded testing strategy.
+After discussions, we decided that neither approach alone would be sufficient, so we aimed to combine their strengths for effective and practical test design.
+Each has distinct advantages and limitations that influence test design and effectiveness.

+### **Requirements-Based Test Generation**
+This method derives test cases from **functional and non-functional requirements**, ensuring that the software meets stakeholder expectations.
+It primarily follows **black-box testing principles**, meaning tests are created based on specifications rather than code structure.

+**Advantages**
+- **Ensures functional correctness** – Verifies that the system meets user needs and expected behaviors.
+- **Early defect detection** – Identifies issues early in development, reducing later debugging costs.
+- **Unbiased testing** – Since testers do not see the code, test cases are purely based on system requirements.
+- **Direct traceability** – Links test cases to requirements, ensuring all specified functionalities are covered.

+**Disadvantages**
+- **Potential coverage gaps** – If a requirement is unclear or missing, important code paths may go untested.
+- **Limited edge-case detection** – May overlook unintended behaviors that are not explicitly defined in the requirements.
+- **Human error** – Test quality depends on how well testers interpret and implement the requirements.

+---

+### **Coverage-Based Test Generation**
+This method emphasizes the **extent to which the test suite exercises the code**, often using white-box testing techniques.
+Tests are designed to maximize code execution, measured through metrics like **statement, branch, and condition coverage**.

+**Advantages**
+- **Identifies untested code** – Helps detect unexecuted portions of the program, reducing hidden defects.
+- **Quantifiable test adequacy** – Provides measurable metrics (e.g., branch coverage percentage) to assess test suite completeness.
+- **Automation-friendly** – Coverage-based testing can be integrated into continuous testing pipelines for efficiency.
+- **Useful when requirements are unclear** – Provides a baseline level of testing when formal specifications are lacking.

+**Disadvantages**
+- **Does not guarantee correctness** – High coverage does not mean the software functions correctly; only that it has been executed.
+- **Can be resource-intensive** – Achieving high coverage may require excessive effort, leading to diminishing returns.
+- **Potential focus on irrelevant paths** – Some covered code paths may be unimportant, leading to inefficient testing.

+---

+**Balancing Both Approaches**
+The best strategy combines **requirements-based testing** to validate system functionality with **coverage-based testing** to identify untested areas.
+By integrating both methods, we achieved a high coverage while ensuring that key functionalities meet user expectations.

+As a team, we agreed that neither method alone would be enough to ensure a strong test suite.
+Instead, we:

+- Started with requirements-based testing to ensure core functionalities were properly validated.

+- Used coverage analysis to identify untested areas and refine our test cases.

+- Balanced practicality and thoroughness by prioritizing meaningful tests over just hitting high coverage numbers.

+By integrating both methods, we maximized test effectiveness while ensuring our testing approach remained practical, structured, and aligned with real-world software testing best practices.
+This hybrid approach leads to **higher software quality, improved test reliability, and a more comprehensive testing strategy**.

-# 8 A discussion on how the team work/effort was divided and managed
+# 8 A discussion on how the teamwork/effort was divided and managed

 Every member of the team was actively involved in the entire exercise.
 The project was executed as follows: